Dr Sarah Drews Lucas

 - POLM803 - Sources in Modernity and Post-Modernity

 - POLM806 - Problems and Texts in Social and Political Thought

 I was born and raised in Houston, Texas.
-My undergraduate degree is from the University of Texas at Austin, where I attended the prestigious Plan II Honours Program and specialised in Classics and Philosophy.
+My undergraduate degree is from the University of Texas at Austin, where I attended the Plan II Honours Program and specialised in Classics and Philosophy.
 After leaving Austin, I spent three years teaching in Doha, Qatar before moving to Sydney, Australia to pursue my MA and PhD in Philosophy under the supervision of Professor Moira Gatens.
-In 2016, I was awarded a doctorate for a dissertation on narrative agency and feminist theory.
+In December of 2016, I was awarded a doctorate for a dissertation on narrative agency and feminist theory.
 I was apppointed to a permanent lectureship in Political Theory at Exeter in 2017.